 The last few months have felt like I have been assimilating to speaking at Congress, and this post makes that all the more true.
 My presentation at Congress will address the do’s and don’ts of welcoming your newest staff member.
 We’ll take a look at some case studies, share our own stories, and work together to draft a new way to assimilate our future employees.

 What experiences have you had assimilating into new positions or new jobs in parks and recreation?
-Share your story below or tweet us @NRPA_News, #NRPACongress.
+Share your story below or tweet us @NRPA_News.

-Jenna Tyler, CPRP, is a first-time Congress speaker and the event planning specialist in the City of Clarksville, Tennessee.
+Jenna Tyler, CPRP, is a first-time NRPA Annual Conference speaker and the event planning specialist in the City of Clarksville, Tennessee.